-Make your store negotiable in five minutes
+Deploy Nash on your storefront in five minutes

 The whole flow takes about five minutes.
 Three of them are filling in form fields.